 In the center actuator style of hydraulic steering, movement of the steering wheel causes an hydraulic cylinder to slide back and forth along a mounting rod.
 The moving cylinder is connected to the engine tiller extension; the mounting rod is made stationary by linking its ends to new, special links that fasten to (and bolt through) the tilt tube mechanism on both ends.
 The hydraulic control lines connect to the actuator, and they must have slack and range of movement enough to follow the hydraulic cylinder as it slides left and right along the mounting rod.

-The appeal of this configuration is that the force produced by the hydraulic cylinder is symmetrical, that is, an equal force is produced in either direction of travel.
+The appeal of this configuration is that the amount of hydraulic fluid required to move the actuator rod is the same in either directions.
 This factor is important if autopilots are to be interfaced with the hydraulic steering.
 The disadvantage of this style actuator is that it takes up quite a bit of room in front of the engine and may affect the amount of tilt that is possible, depending on the engine well depth and space.

 In the side mounted style of hydraulic steering, the hydraulic cylinder is fixed in its position, and movement of the steering wheel causes the associated actuator rod to move in or out of the cylinder.
 The cylinder is normally threaded on to the starbarod end of the tilt-tube hole, and the actuator rod passes through the tilt tube, exits the port end, and is connected by a drag link back to the engine tiller extension, just as is done in the case of mechanical cable steering actuators.
 Side mounting hydraulic actuators of this type cost approximately $150 less than the balanced type actuator.
 They also offer the advantage of needing less space under the engine to allow room for tilting.
 Since the cylinder is fixed in position, the hydraulic cables that attach to it do not need to have slack in order to travel with the cylinder.
 This eliminates on pair of cables from the engine well area that have to move as the engine moves in steering.